 - Confusing Slant Height with Height: The slant height is the height of the triangular face, while the height of the pyramid is the perpendicular distance from the apex to the base.
 Use the Pythagorean theorem if necessary to find the correct slant height.

 - Incorrectly Calculating Perimeter: Ensure you multiply the side length by the correct number of sides for the base polygon.
-For example, a hexagon has 6 sides, not 5 or 7.
+Here's one way to look at it: a hexagon has 6 sides, not 5 or 7.

 - Forgetting Units: Always include units in your final answer.
 Area is measured in square units, so the lateral area should be expressed in square inches, square centimeters, etc.